earthly/website/blog/_posts/2023-09-29-macOS-native-containers.md

 ### Can't Install Xcode

 The most straightforward use-case for this image is containerized Xcode builds.
 This is not quite ready because it's currently not possible to install Xcode into the base image.
-Kepp your eyes on this issue [on github](https://github.com/macOScontainers/rund/issues/16).
+Keep your eyes on this issue [on github](https://github.com/macOScontainers/rund/issues/16).

-### Can't use with Earthly
+### Can't Use With Earthly

 To use macOS containers with Earthly, buildkit changes would need to be upstreamed into buildkit and then into `Earthly/buildkit`.
 Then a buildkit build for macOS would need to be built.
 We are a few steps away from that happening, but we will get there eventually.

 ### Get Involved and Shape the Future of macOS Containers